-The infamous Doc Holliday (Willie Nelson) and saloon girl Dallas (Elizabeth Ashley) find themselves travelling on the same stage as passengers including a corrupt banker, a gambler, Mrs. Lucy Mallory (Mary Crosby) and a liquor salesman.
-Along the way they also end up picking up the Ringo Kid (Kris Kristofferson) a gunfighter looking for revenge over the murder of his brother.
-All these travellers have secrets but any animosity they have towards each other will have to be put two one side when they find themselves in trouble as they travel through Indian Territory.
+The infamous Doc Holliday (Willie Nelson - Once Upon a Texas Train) and saloon girl Dallas (Elizabeth Ashley) find themselves travelling on the same stage as passengers along with a corrupt banker, a gambler, Mrs. Lucy Mallory (Mary Crosby - Final Jeopardy) and a liquor salesman.
+Along the way they also end up picking up the Ringo Kid (Kris Kristofferson - Convoy), a gunfighter looking for revenge over the murder of his brother.
+All these travellers have secrets but any animosity they have towards each other will have to be put to one side when they find themselves in trouble as they travel through Indian Territory.

 With age comes wisdom and the realisation that if someone has done a remake of a movie which you love then don't watch the remake expecting to be impressed.
 For that reason when I sat down to watch this 1986 version of "Stagecoach" I expected little other than some familiar faces in what to me were familiar roles.
 In fact what I honestly expected was a movie to equal the 1966 remake of John Ford's "Stagecoach" which of course was panned because everyone says you should never try to remake a classic.